T-Regx/phpdoc-parser/ReadMe.md

 $meta = $parser->parse($doc);
 ```

-The result will be the following:
+The result is the following:

 ```php
 [